 12. Mix and Match

 For Julia Dempster, combining various textures can create an eye-catching coffee table display.
 “Two vessels are better than one, especially when they vary in height and add texture and dimension to your table,” she says.
-“Whether you fill your vase with branches, flowers, or keep them empty, you can’t go wrong.”
+“Whether you fill your vase with branches and flowers or keep them empty, you can’t go wrong.”
 On the above table, Dempster filled one vase with rope, rather than a conventional floral display, to add symmetry.

 13. Keep it Natural

-For those looking for a simple display, Julia Dempster recommends keeping things neutral– and suggests utilizing black and white accents to do so.
+For those looking for a simple display, Julia Dempster recommends keeping things neutral– and suggests using black and white accents.
 In the above design, Dempster used an eclectic selection of accessories, including a silver skull, black quartz, and wooden beads, to create an arrangement full of intrigue.
-She says that “balance is achieved on a circular table with books piled high.”
-Additionally, Dempster suggests adding to the atmosphere with scent, and recommends keeping diffusers on display so that “you’re ready to make your home a fragrance-filled haven at any time.”
+She says, “Balance is achieved on a circular table with a stack of books.”
+Additionally, Dempster suggests adding to the atmosphere with scent and recommends keeping diffusers on display so that “you’re ready to make your home a fragrance-filled haven at any time.”

 14. Add Boxes